apache/linkis-website/docs/engine_usage/spark.md

 The specific usage can refer to [Linkis CLI Manual](user_guide/linkiscli_manual.md).

-### 3.1 How to use Scriptis
+### 3.3 How to use Scriptis

-The use of Scriptis is the simplest.
+The use of [Scriptis](https://github.com/WeBankFinTech/Scriptis) is the simplest.
 You can directly enter Scriptis and create a new sql, scala or pyspark script for execution.

 The sql method is the simplest.
 You can create a new sql script and write and execute it.
 When it is executed, the progress will be displayed.
 If the user does not have a spark EngineConn at the beginning, the execution of sql will start a spark session (it may take some time here), After the SparkSession is initialized, you can start to execute sql.